Tag: ethics

 Read moreName change as a researcher: how do you do that?

 You want your research to be easily found based on your name.
-For some of us, this is not self-evident: the name you used at the start of your academic career might not be the one you actually use or the one you want others to use.
-As a transgender …
+For some of us, this is not self-evident: the name we used at the start of our academic career might not be the one we actually use or the one we want others to use.
+As a …

-Read moreResearch integrity training: knowledge clip 1: the basics
+Read moreResearch integrity for trainers: knowledge clip 1 (of 7): the basics

 Knowledge clip 1: the basics

-Read moreResearch integrity training: knowledge clip 2: the trainer perspective
+Read moreResearch integrity for trainers: knowledge clip 2 (of 7): the trainer perspective

 Knowledge clip 2: the trainer perspective

-Read moreResearch integrity training: knowledge clip 3: the good researcher
+Read moreResearch integrity for trainers: knowledge clip 3 (of 7): the good researcher

 Knowledge clip 3: the good researcher

-Read moreResearch integrity training: knowledge clip 4: the lab
+Read moreResearch integrity for trainers: knowledge clip 4 (of 7): the lab

 Knowledge clip 4: the lab

-Read moreResearch integrity training: knowledge clip 5: the dilemma game
+Read moreResearch integrity for trainers: knowledge clip 5 (of 7): the dilemma game

 Knowledge clip 5: the dilemma game

-Read moreResearch integrity training: knowledge clip 6: the middle position
+Read moreResearch integrity for trainers: knowledge clip 6 (of 7): the middle position

-Read moreResearch integrity training: knowledge clip 7: closure
+Read moreResearch integrity for trainers: knowledge clip 7 (of 7): closure

 Knowledge clip 7: closure